 The Drama Club offers interested students an opportunity to develop in the creative theatre arts.
 These arts include acting, singing and dancing, stage management, set design, stagecraft, costumes, make-up, and the opportunity to play in the pit band for the musical.
 The group usually produces a play and a musical each year.

 The goal of the Economics Club is to promote and develop an interest in economics, finance, financial investments, financial markets, etc., and to present student access and information in regard to further academic studies and preparation into economic and business careers.
 In addition, our mission is to provide interest and support among students and faculty; and to provide a forum for the presentation of innovative ideas to the benefit of Chaminade H.S.
 In doing so, the Economics Club involves guest speakers, field trips, use of The Bloomberg Business Center and other activities.
-Any junior or senior at Chaminade is eligible to be an active member and may hold office.
+All students at Chaminade High School are eligible to be active members.

 The Emmaus Apostolic Program is a school-wide effort which seeks to engage students in service to the Church, the school, and the community.
 The name is taken from a passage in the Gospel of St. Luke (24:13-35), in which two disciples meet Jesus on the road to Emmaus.
 The disciples recognize the Risen Christ after walking, talking, and breaking bread with Him.
 In a similar way, Emmaus volunteers come to a deeper relationship with Jesus and discover new ways to actively express their faith.
 Emmaus volunteers participate in a wide variety of projects.
 Planting, painting, visiting the elderly, and working with children are just a few of the many types of service that Emmaus volunteers perform.
 Emmaus volunteers also perform service and lend their support to many of the spiritual programs on campus.